 TransAlta is a coal-fired power plant in Centralia.
 In 2011, the Legislature required TransAlta to shut down its coal-fired boilers in two phases.
 Ecology regulates air pollution from industrial facilities, including power plants.
 We monitor TransAlta's emissions.

-Comment on including TransAlta's revised permit in the SIP
+Including TransAlta's revised permit in the SIP

-Ecology proposes to submit a revision of Washington’s air quality State Implementation Plan (SIP) to EPA.
+In 2020, Ecology proposed to submit a revision of Washington’s air quality State Implementation Plan (SIP) to EPA.
 A State Implementation Plan is a general cleanup plan for air.
 It describes how Washington carries out, maintains, and enforces national air quality standards.
 This proposed revision would include TransAlta's updated 2020 permit for best available retrofit technology (BART) in the State Implementation Plan and remove the previous permit.
 The updated permit limits nitrogen oxides and ammonia oxides.

 The updated permit requires TransAlta to: